Workforce

 Employment Status and Workforce Entrenchment

-The JEDI region has a significantly higher labour participation rate than the provincial average, 72% vs 65.5%.
+The JEDI region labour participation rate is close to the provincial average, 64% vs 70%.

-The JEDI region has a lower unemployment rate (6.5%) than the rest of the province of Alberta (7.8%).
+The JEDI region has the same unemployment rate as the rest of the province of Alberta (11%).

 What attracts people to the JEDI region: